 Even the best-planned landscapes can have problems with moisture accumulation, whether due to settling after construction or heavy, seasonal rains.
 Nearby hardscape, such as patios, walkways and driveways, can add to the problem.
 Turn wet areas in your landscape from a detriment to a benefit by adding plants that flourish on wet soil.
 Knowing which plants absorb excess water in a yard can help you design a water-tolerant landscape that complements your home and resolves drainage issues.

-A wide range of water-loving trees, shrubs and perennials soak up the excess water and thrive in boggy conditions.
-From willows to sweet woodruff to iris, choose plants appropriate to your USDA zone and sun exposure to make a wet, boggy spot a focal point in the landscape.
+A wide range of water-loving trees, shrubs and perennials will soak up the excess water and thrive in boggy conditions.
+From willows to sweet woodruff to iris, choose plants appropriate to your USDA plant hardiness zone and sun exposure to make a wet, boggy spot a focal point in the landscape.

 Trees retain as much as half of the rain falling on their leaves, cutting down on moisture before it hits the ground.
 Then their extensive root systems, which can extend three times or more the height of the tree, absorb water from the soil.
 Excessively wet soils can be devoid of oxygen, but select trees have adapted to thrive in wet soils.

 - Ash (Fraxinus spp., zones 3-9)